awsdocs/amazon-cloudwatch-events-user-guide/doc_source/iam-access-control-identity-based-cwe.md

 ## Understanding Resource Ownership<a name="understanding-resource-ownership-cwe"></a>

-The AWS account owns the resources that are created in the account, regardless of who created the resources\.
-Specifically, the resource owner is the AWS account of the [principal entity](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html) \(that is, the AWS account root user, an IAM user, or an IAM role\) that authenticates the resource creation request\.
+The account owns the resources that are created in the account, regardless of who created the resources\.
+Specifically, the resource owner is the account of the [principal entity](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html) \(that is, the account root user, an IAM user, or an IAM role\) that authenticates the resource creation request\.
 The following examples illustrate how this works:
-+ If you use the root user credentials of your AWS account to create a rule, your AWS account is the owner of the CloudWatch Events resource\.
++ If you use the root user credentials of your account to create a rule, your account is the owner of the CloudWatch Events resource\.
-+ If you create an IAM user in your AWS account and grant permissions to create CloudWatch Events resources to that user, the user can create CloudWatch Events resources\.
-However, your AWS account, to which the user belongs, owns the CloudWatch Events resources\.
++ If you create an IAM user in your account and grant permissions to create CloudWatch Events resources to that user, the user can create CloudWatch Events resources\.
+However, your account, to which the user belongs, owns the CloudWatch Events resources\.
-+ If you create an IAM role in your AWS account with permissions to create CloudWatch Events resources, anyone who can assume the role can create CloudWatch Events resources\.
-Your AWS account, to which the role belongs, owns the CloudWatch Events resources\.
++ If you create an IAM role in your account with permissions to create CloudWatch Events resources, anyone who can assume the role can create CloudWatch Events resources\.
+Your account, which the role belongs to, owns the CloudWatch Events resources\.

 ## Managing Access to Resources<a name="managing-access-resources-cwe"></a>